Cookies information

 Current licence applications

-Application for a minor variation to a premises license
+Application for a new premises license

 This application can be viewed by prior appointment at the Civic Centre, Licensing Department.

-Any representations to the Licensing Department, in writing, by 6 May 2024 please.
+Any representations to the Licensing Department, in writing, by 18 July 2024 please.

 Licensing Department, The Civic Centre, Paris Street, Exeter EX1 1JN or licensing.team@exeter.gov.uk

-Application for a full variation to a premises license
+Application for a new premises license

-The variation is for the following:
+The licence is for the following licensable activities:

 This application can be viewed by prior appointment at the Civic Centre, Licensing Department.

-Any representations to the Licensing Department, in writing, by 20 May 2024 please.
+Any representations to the Licensing Department, in writing, by 25 July 2024 please.

 Licensing Department, The Civic Centre, Paris Street, Exeter EX1 1JN or licensing.team@exeter.gov.uk